 Submissions will only be considered for a General Issue if they demonstrate a sufficient connection with Australian or international law.
 The Journal does not accept submissions that focus on foreign domestic law unless they offer a comparative analysis or other substantial linkage with Australian or international law.
 Please note that the Thematic Issues may not be subject to this restriction.
 Authors should consult the relevant call for contributions for guidance on a thematic.

-To submit an article for an upcoming issue, please use our online submission form;
+To submit an article for an upcoming issue or to the Forum, please use our online submission form: